zasshuwu/nogamioka/public/anh-resume.md

 ## Introduction

-I'm a Bachelor of Computer Engineering student at Concordia University in Montreal, QC.

 I actively work on modern web applications, APIs, frameworks and machine learning research projects in natural language processing.

 As an avid adopter of new cloud and networking technologies, I setup my home lab and cloud clusters on Linode, AWS, and manage orchestration via Ansible and k8s.
-My tentative endgame is to work in DevOps and SRE.

-## Skills

--   **Programming Languages**: C, C++, C#, Python, JavaScript, HTML/CSS, TypeScript, Java.
--   **Specializations**: Web app development, cross-platform with Electron, container technologies
--   **Environments**: Linux, macOS, Windows and respective CLI's.
--   **Tools**: Agile process, git, bash/zsh, PowerShell, vim, vscode, conda, OSINT framework.
--   **Natural languages**: vi-vn (native), en-us/ca/uk (bilingual), fr-ca (B1), ja-jp (N5), de-de (casual).
--   **Personal**: Professional manner, responsible, great analytical mindset, willing to learn, team player, empathetic.

-## Education

-### Bachelor of Computer Engineering with Co-op (2020 &mdash; 2024)

-**Concordia University, Montréal, QC.**

--   Relevant courses: Object-oriented Programming, Data Structures & Algorithms, Computer Organization & Software (assembly programming), Discrete Math, Technical Writing and Communications

-### DEC in Pure and Applied Sciences (2017 &mdash; 2020)

-John Abbott College, Ste-Anne-de-Bellevue, QC.

--   Relevant courses: Linear Algebra, Statistics & Probability

 ## Professional Experience